Click to jump a section:

 Throughout the current Coronavirus outbreak our inpatient ward is still in full operation and admitting patients for complex symptom management and end of life care.
 Our dedicated team are there 24/7, 365 days a year providing care, compassion and support for both the patients and their families.

-Our reception desk is open from 12pm – 6pm daily for enquires and donations etc.
+Our reception desk is open from 12pm – 6pm daily for enquires and donations (no donations of goods for shops please) etc.

-You will be aware that hospitals , hospices and care homes have stopped all visiting.
-We however have continued with limited visiting because we know this is beneficial to patients and families.
-We can only continue to do this safely with your cooperation.
-We therefore need all patient visitors to respectfully follow these procedures:
+You will be aware that hospitals, hospices and care homes have stopped or reduced all visiting.
+We are allowing limited visiting because we know this is beneficial to patients and families.
+However we must protect our staff, who nurse very vulnerable patients.

-- Do not visit if you have a temperature or a new cough
+- Do not visit if you have a temperature, a new cough or changes to your taste or smell

-- You will be unable to leave the ward and re-enter during a visit as this requires a change of PPE.
-This is a scarce resource, purchased by our own charitable funds
+- Wash your hands and put on the PPE as directed: please keep the PPE on at all times.
+You will be unable to leave the ward and re-enter during a visit – PPE is a scarce resource, bought by our own charitable funds

-- Please do not wait in the reception area to visit someone .
-Also do not wait outside the hospice reception with family and friends in groups as this breaks social distancing advice.
+- Please do not wait in the reception area or immediately outside the Hospice entrance.
 You will need to wait in your car or outside in a safe place

-If you have any questions please ask to speak to the Nurse in Charge or contact the Hospice on 01524 382538.
+Thank you for your help in keeping everyone as safe as possible during the coronavirus pandemic.
+If you have any queries please speak to the Nurse in Charge or contact the Hospice: 01524 382538.

 Thank you for your understanding